 Are you a new writer?

-You may be wondering whether a writing career is for you, because you can’t get started.
-Although you have ideas which seem brilliant, when you sit at your computer nothing happens.
+You may be wondering whether a writing career is for you because you can’t get started.
+Although you have ideas that seem brilliant, when you sit at your computer nothing happens.

 Start by building a writing habit.

 You need a routine.
 When you have a routine, writing fits into your day; you don’t have to think about—you just do it.